**Contains Affiliate Links**

 - Hiked around the Etretat golf course (Chemin des Douaniers) to see the cliffs: Falaise d’Aval and Falaise Amont; and Chapelle Notre-Dame de la Garde.
 Here are two of the best ways to see the cliffs at Etretat.

-- Etretat: lunch at Dormy House—great views
+- Etretat: lunch with a view at the Dormy House Hotel and Restaurant

 - Etretat: lunch at Bistretatais for moules frites